mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/integration-activities/call-rest-action.md

 ### 4.5 Proxy Configuration

 In almost all cases, you can ignore this setting. **Use app settings** is a good default value.
+For more information about app settings, see the *Proxy Settings* section of [Runtime Customization](/refguide/custom-settings/#proxy-settings).

 If desired, you can configure whether to use a proxy for the request.
 These are the choices: